Respiratory Fit Test FAQs

 What is a respirator user seal check?

 It is a procedure conducted by the respirator wearer to determine if the respirator is properly seated to the face.
-The user seal check can be either a positive pressure or negative pressure checks, which are generally performed as follows: The positive pressure user seal check is where the person wearing the respirator exhales gently while blocking the paths for exhaled breath to exit the facepiece.
+The user seal check can be either a positive- or negative-pressure check, which are generally performed as follows: The positive-pressure user seal check is performed by having the person wearing the respirator exhale gently while blocking the paths for exhaled breath to exit the facepiece.
 A successful check is when the facepiece is slightly pressurized before increased pressure causes outward leakage.
 The negative pressure user seal check is where the person wearing the respirator inhales sharply while blocking the paths for inhaled breath to enter the facepiece.
-A successful check is when the facepiece collapses slightly under the negative pressure that is created with this procedure.
+A successful check occurs when the facepiece collapses slightly under the negative pressure created by this procedure.

 A user seal check is sometimes referred to as a fit check.
 A user seal check should be completed each time the respirator is put on (donned).
 It is only applicable when a respirator has already been successfully fit tested on the individual.